Ranked

 Courmayeur sits on the Italian side of Mont Blanc (Monte Bianco), in the Aosta Valley region of northwest Italy.
-This traditional Italian mountain town combines Italian charm with access to some incredible skiing terrain for all levels.
+This lively Italian mountain village combines Italian character with access to some incredible skiing terrain for all levels.
 The resort is positioned directly beneath the imposing south face of Mont Blanc, creating a dramatic backdrop for your ski holiday.
+The Skyway Monte Bianco takes full advantage of this scenery.
+This isn't just a cable car, it's an experience all must try when visiting Courmayeur.

 Courmayeur has a top elevation of 2,755m and a base at 1,704m, giving skiers a respectable 1,051m vertical drop.